Barts-Life-Science/Support/README.md

-# Barts Life Science Precision Medicine Platform
+# Barts Health Data Platform
-The documentation and support provided here relates to the following services that are part of the Barts Life Science Precision Medicine Platform:
+The documentation and support provided here relates to the following services that are part of the Barts Health Data Platform:
 * **Barts Health Data Access Portal** - Information on the work being undertaken with Barts Health data and the process for requesting access.
 * **Barts Health Secure Data Environment** - Information on the data analysis environment and how it can be accessed by authroised Users.
 [Documentation](https://github.com/Barts-Life-Science/AzureTRE/wiki/Home)